Market

 Bangladesh and Sri Lanka through its associate entities.

-The Company ranks amongst the top three mobile operators
+The Company is ranked second amongst mobile operators

 Reserves